Sailboat Charter Vacation

 Knidos.
 Sounds Greek (Spartan, according to

-mall) and theater among many other points of interest, and do not miss the Temple of
+Harbor-side stoa (ancient shopping mall) and theater among many other points of interest,

 Ova Buku.
 Twelve miles from Knidos, Ova Buku